-Nihon Kohden has identified the following suppliers as key suppliers: suppliers of orders with large purchase amounts, suppliers who provide parts for major and strategic models, and suppliers who provide non-substitutable parts.
+* Suppliers with large purchase amounts, suppliers of parts for major and strategic devices, and suppliers of non-substitutable parts.

 Theme |